 - Discover the requirements applicable to qualified employee plan loans;

 - Apply the federal tax laws to qualified employee plan contributions and distributions;

-- Recognize the changes made to retirement plans and pensions by the SECURE Act and the CARES Act;
+- Recognize the changes made to retirement plans and pensions by the SECURE Act, the SECURE Act 2.0, and the CARES Act;

 - Recognize the tax treatment of nonqualified annuity distributions; and

 - Identify the tax treatment of annuity contributions and distributions.

 - Please refer to the course description for the learning objectives.

 Paul J. Winn CLU ChFc is a financial writer, editor and trainer in the insurance industry.
 Past positions have included product developer, compensation officer, marketing VP, VP of strategic planning as well as being President of Maryland Financial Corporation.
 Mr. Winn has served on multiple Insurance Industry Boards including Baltimore Chapter of CLU and ChFC and Member/Secretary, Advisory Board to New York State Insurance Department.
 He is well known as a writer and editor of major mutual life insurance company’s agent-training ”university” and has created more than 100 training/continuing education courses.
 He is also a published book author.

 Encoursa is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: NASBAregistry.org.